 Make this question about the customer, using plenty of second-person pronouns, and let them have an open forum to add a response.
-Use the information you gather to help you improve your customer satisfaction on future transactions.
+Use the information you gather to help you improve your customer satisfaction in future interactions.

 Just get started and aim for statistically significant sample sizes later on

-It's easy to get caught up in the how-to and never actually launch your NPS survey.
-While you do want an effective survey, the key point is to get one.
+It's easy to get caught up in details and never actually launch your NPS survey.
+While you do want an effective survey, don’t let perfect get in the way of done.
 Even if you only have a small amount of data at first, you will have some data.
-You can then optimize your survey to get more responses.
+NPS surveys are not one-and-done; you can optimize your next survey to get more responses.

 Test your survey before you send it out to customers

 Finally, make sure you test your survey in-house before you send it to actual customers.
-There is nothing worse than a poorly worded, poorly functioning survey template.
-Send it to people within your organization first, and make sure it gets to their inbox and not the spam folder.
+There is nothing worse than a poorly worded, poorly functioning survey.
+Send a test survey to people within your organization first, and make sure it gets to their inbox and not the spam folder.